puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/scheduling/config.md

           weight: 1
 ```

-You can use `*` as name in the disabled array to disable all default plugins
+You can use `*` as name in the deactivated array to disable all default plugins
 for that extension point.
 This can also be used to rearrange plugins order, if
 desired.